 In Learning Services we can tailor the support we offer to each individual allowing every student to reach their own potential.

-If you have already been diagnosed with a learning disability please go to see student services as soon as possible with a copy of your assessment report.
+If you have already been diagnosed with a learning difference please contact the Student Life team as soon as possible with a copy of your assessment report.
 Student Services will be able to put reasonable adjustments in place and will help you apply for Disabled Students' Allowance (DSA).

-If you feel you may have a learning difficulty student services can offer screenings or full diagnostic assessments.
+If you feel you may have a learning difference, the Student Life team can offer screenings or full diagnostic assessments.
 Please go to the Infozone and ask for an Adult Questionnaire, or contact an Academic Skills Adviser who will be able to help.

 If you would like to have a full diagnostic assessment, this takes approximately four to five hours to complete and post assessment you will receive a detailed report.
 If the assessment diagnoses a learning difficulty this report will enable you to apply for Disabled Students’ Allowances.